Direct images of pluricanonical bundles and Frobenius stable canonical rings of fibers: An invariant of coherent sheaves

 Note that for each $d\ge d_0$ we have $B_d \supseteq B_{d+1}$, so $ \mathbb B^{\pi}(\mathcal G +D) = B_d $ for some $d \gg d_0$. \begin{prop} Let the notation be as in Definition~\ref{defn:pi-base_loci}.
 Let $C$ denote the set of points $z \in \mathrm{sp}(U)$ such that $\pi^d$ is \textit{not} flat over $z$ for some $d$.
 Let $A$ be a $\mathbb Q$-Cartier divisor on $U$.
 Then

 \end{prop} \begin{proof} This follows from Lemma~\ref{lem:pull_back} immediately. \end{proof} The next invariant plays an important role in Section~\ref{section:main} \begin{defn} Let $Y$ be a quasi-projective variety, let $H$ be a big Cartier divisor on $Y$, and let $S$ be a non-empty subset of $\mathrm{sp}(Y)$.
 Fix a non-negative rational number ${a}$.
-Suppose that $(S,H)$ satisfies condition~$(\ast)_{{a}}$, and let the notation be as in Definition~\ref{defn:epsilon}.
+With notation as in Definition~\ref{defn:epsilon}, suppose that $(S,H)$ satisfies condition~$(\ast)_{{a}}$.
 Let $\mathcal F$ be a coherent sheaf on $Y$.
 We define